HireSmarter/churn201/README.md

 	- I was experimenting with a more skewed sigmoid, showing slower gains at first.
 But, the time period is so short, that it really doesn't make much difference for the complexity.
 - The cost curve is a [Gompertz function][gompertz], `a * exp(b * exp(c * t))`

-You are welcome to embellish these with inflation, performance raises, varying productivity, noise.
+You are welcome to embellish these to match your scenarios or fantastic imaginations.
 I'm curious what you will cook up!

 ### Future Topics